wavesrcool/wavesrcool/README.md

 >— T.S.
 Eliot, "Little Gidding", *Four Quartets* (1942)<br/>

-❝Once I passed a tree where writ<br/>
+Once I passed a tree where writ<br/>
 *April is the cruellest month*<br/>
-Disappearing into the bark❞<br/>
+Disappearing into the bark<br/>

+♁